AlessandroRizzetto/Morphing_Slices/README.md

 Now the chosen virtual slice has been created on top of the physical topology.

 ### How to test
 Using the "pingall" Mininet command, it is feasible to verify the structure of the newly created virtual topology.
-This command allows you to follow the path of the packets and see that it indeed isn't the one of the base physical topology but the one determined by the running controller.
+This command allows you to check the connection beetween hosts and see that it indeed isn't the one of the base physical topology but the one determined by the running controller.
 Otherwise is possible to use the script "dumpflow.sh" which dumps the flow for each switch.

 ### Linear: